TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 Now we have to choose the tecnology used for implementing.
 In the book is used the following:
 Kotlin, Spring Framework, Spring Modulith, Spring Data, Test Containers, JUnit, PostgreSQL.

+### 20. Brief introduction to Axon

+Axon is a framework for building event sourced application.
+It has a "real" Event Store but can also use e.g. PostgreSQL.

+Axon uses the term aggregate to denote a stream.
+They are basically the same thing.
+Code wise an aggregate is marked using an annotation.

+Command handlers can defined inside an aggregate, marked with another annotation.
+Fairly standard.
+You can define whether a command creates new instances of an aggregate.

+Naturally you also need Event Handlers, of which there are several:
+Subscribing Event Processor, Streaming Event Processor.
+Not surprisingly an event handler is also marked with an annotation.

+### 21. Implementing the first slice - "Add Item"

+Slicing and dicing!
+Or rather, since we've already sliced, we are just going to dice.
+I think...

+There's a github with the source for the book.
+Recommend it!

+In the book it looks like Martin is implementing it all by hand, but he does admit to using code generation a lot.
+Clever dude!

+He presents the code structure, it is in Kotlin, and it of course uses the Vertical Slice Architecture.

+We start out by implementing the "Add Cart Item" slice, and aggregate, commands and events are introduced.
+Some of it are of course inherent to the Axon framework.

+Axon also makes it easy to test the slices.
+It is interesting to see how aggregate ids are initialized.
+That can sometimes be a puzzle to figure that out.

+The rule with maximum three items in the card is implemented by counting _ItemAdded_-events.